 To continue with Kenko Tea’s sequel of holiday-themed recipes, this week we have a matcha dessert recipe well suited for the festive night of Christmas Eve.

-It’s the classic, all-time favourite French dessert from the early 18th century… but with a delightful Asian twist.
+It’s the classic, all-time favorite French dessert from the early 18th century… but with a delightful Asian twist.
 Let’s meet Nikki from @miss_lvr and her luscious Matcha Green Tea Soufflé.

 Nikki is a Chinese student who recently graduated with a US degree in apparel and textiles.
 Now Nikki mostly works from home so she can have a flexible time for her passion - baking!

 Although Nikki has never been to any pastry or baking classes, she self-taught from watching different recipe videos and innovating with new flavors.
 As Nikki’s passion for baking grows, she dreams to one day become an excellent pastry chef.

 Visit Nikki on instagram to learn more about her awesome baking goods.